-The IPART-assessed reasonable cost of open space embellishment in CP21 is \$92 per square metre, which is reasonable compared with other plans we have assessed.
+The IPART-assessed reasonable cost of open space embellishment in CP21 is \$99 per square metre, which is reasonable compared with other plans we have assessed.
 This is lower than the \$123 per square metre proposed by the council for in-scope embellishment items.

-We note that this rate is calculated based on a total area of open space area that includes dual purpose drainage areas.
+We note that this rate is calculated based on the total area of open space area, including dual purpose drainage areas.
 These drainage areas are relatively large and have low embellishment costs.
 Further, we note that the council's proposed inclusions in the plan, including items that are out of scope for this targeted assessment, would have resulted in a higher cost per square metre.

-1.2 Our draft recommendations
+1.2 Our recommendations

-We have made two draft recommendations as a result of our targeted assessment of open space embellishment costs in CP21.
-Our draft recommendations (and the page number on which they appear in the following chapters) are listed below.
+We have made 2 recommendations as a result of our targeted assessment of open space embellishment costs in CP21.
+Our recommendations (and the page number on which they appear in the following chapters) are listed below.
 Both recommendations require action by the council.

-- 1 Revise the reasonable cost of open space embellishment in CP21 to \$148.9 million, by: - updating the cost of each embellishment item to the IPART-assessed reasonable cost - applying allowances as a percentage of construction cost only. - 2 Update the apportioned costs for Reserve 980 (centralised netball competition venue in Schofields) in other Blacktown City Council contributions plans (Contributions Plan No.24 for Schofields and Contributions Plan No.22 for Rouse Hill) when those plans are next reviewed.
+- 1 Revise the reasonable cost of open space embellishment in CP21 to \$159.0 million by updating the cost of each embellishment item to the IPART-assessed reasonable cost. - Update the apportioned costs for Reserve 980 (centralised netball competition venue in Schofields) in other Blacktown City Council contributions plans (Contributions Plan No.24 for Schofields and Contributions Plan No.22 for Rouse Hill) when those plans are next reviewed.